aallendez/db-menu-scraper/README.md

 ![Database Schema](./database_schema.png)

+The database has been designed to be in third normal form, with main and transitive tables to avoid redundancy and ensure data integrity.

 ## Indexes

 Indexes are implemented to optimize database performance and reduce query latency, especially for frequently used API operations.
 Below is a detailed explanation of the indexes used in the system: